 In 1970, drivers began the race already safely strapped into their cars.
 They would start their engines once the French flag was lowered before driving away.
 They changed the rule again the next year, however, and instead introduced a rolling start, meaning drivers are already in motion when the race begins.
 That method is still in place today.

-In the 81 all-time runnings of this event heading into 2017, a total of 129 drivers have won at Le Mans.
+In the 81 all-time runnings of this event heading into 2017, a total of 129 drivers had won at Le Mans.
 Denmark’s Tom Kristensen has won more races at Le Mans than any other driver, with nine.
 He won his first race there in 1997, then won every year between 2000 and 2005.
 Kristensen also won in 2008 and again in 2013.

 Belgium’s Jacky Ickx won the race six times during a stretch spanning from 1969 until 1982.
 Australia’s Derek Bell, Germany’s Frank Biela and Italy’s Emanuele Pirro have each won the race five times, while Olivier Gendebein, Henri Pescarolo and Yannick Dalmas have all won Le Mans four times.